+Anchor Location Voting.
 Because each SURF feature has a certain scale and rotation, we can reconstruct the anchor pixel location by using the feature-relative polar coordinates of the object anchor.
 For each instance in the object model description, this yields a vote for a certain anchor location.
-In fig. 1 (g), this is depicted by the black lines with a black dot at the computed anchor location.
+In figure 1 (g), this is depicted by the black lines ending with a black dot at the computed anchor location.

 Ideally, all these locations would coincide at the correct object centre.
 Unfortunately, this is not the case due to mismatches and noise.
-Moreover, if there are two identical visual words in the model description of an object (as in the ladybug example for words A, C and D), each detected visual word of that kind in the query image will cast to different anchor location votes, of which only one can be correct.
+Moreover, if there are two identical visual words in the model description of an object (as is the case in the ladybug example for words A, C and D), each detected visual word of that kind in the query image will cast to different anchor location votes, of which only one can be correct.